mgould-tic/supercast/README.md

 ## How it works
 ### Overview
-This plugin will attempt to maintain a websocket connection to one the configured urls.
-It will then send json messages containing full details of the supervisor daemon, the host and each process.
+This plugin will attempt to maintain a websocket connection to one of the configured urls and regularly send json messages containing full details of the supervisor daemon, the host and each process.
 The messages are sent on connection and repeated whenever any state changes as well as on a regular schedule.
 If the connection breaks it will automatically reconnect to the next configured destination in round-robin fashion.

-The server can display the current state of all supervisors and processes in one place and can control processes by connecting back to the individual supervisor xml-rpc interfaces.
+The server process which is listening to these messages can display the current state of all supervisors and processes in one place.
+Process control is achieved by connecting back to the individual supervisor xml-rpc interfaces.

+### Suggested server implementation details
-The reference management server implementation has a number of identical redundant processes connected by a shared memory grid.
+Oyr reference server implementation (not open source currently) has a number of identical redundant processes connected by a shared memory grid.
-This allows updates to be received by any server process and the data is shared with all others in the cluster.
+This allows updates to be received by any server process and the data shared with all others in the cluster.

-Normally the server can detect disconnections and mark that particular host as lost unless a shutdown status update was received.
+Normally the server will be able to detect disconnections and mark that particular host as 'lost' unless a shutdown status update was received.
 When the supervisor re-connects to the cluster it is marked as running again.
-Data for supervisors that don't connect for a long time canbe deleted unless they are expected to be normally present.
+Data for supervisors that don't connect for a long time can be deleted unless they are expected to be normally present.

-If a management server cluster node is shutdown then typically all supervisors will reconnect to other nodes within a few seconds and users will not notice.
+If a management server node is shutdown then typically all supervisors will reconnect to other nodes within a few seconds and users will not notice.
 To allow for stuck or dead supervisor data to be cleaned up the supercast plugin re-sends all state at least every hour.
-The servers can then timestamp each update and will purge any data that has not been updated for longer than this.
+The servers timestamp each update when received and will purge any data that has not been updated for longer than this.

 ### Websocket Messages